Mahdere731/Tigray-Humanitarian-Crisis/analysis/Tigray_Assessment_Analysis.md

-# Post-Project Analysis: Systematic Destabilization of Tigray Through Violent Displacement and Agricultural Destruction
+# Post-Project Analysis: Systematic Destabilization of Tigray

 ## Project Focus and Purpose